 The Tecnis Symfony lens achieves this increased range of vision by using a new set of proprietary rings on the surface of the Tecnis lens platform, the same platform used in their other lenses, such as the Tecnis multifocal, the Tecnis toric, and the standard Tecnis monofocal lens.

 Just as with multifocal lenses, there is an increased risk for halos and glare around lights at night.
 However, there is also an increased risk of seeing starburst around lights sources as well.
-The light disturbances are usually well-tolerated and decrease with time.
+These may be worse if pupil sizes are large at night.
+Overall, these side effects are well-tolerated and decrease with time.

-A significant advantage of the Tecnis Symfony lens is that it is much more forgiving with any ocular pathology a patient may have.
-If a patient has severe dry eyes or mild macular degeneration, using the standard lens as the gold standard for comparison, a multifocal lens would potentially lead to worse vision, whereas the Tecnis Symfony lens is more likely to perform equally well.
+A significant advantage of the Tecnis Symfony lens is that it is more forgiving with ocular pathology compared to a multifocal lens.
+If a patient has dry eyes or mild macular degeneration, a multifocal lens would potentially lead to worse vision, whereas the Tecnis Symfony lens is more likely to perform equally as well as a standard mono-focal lens.

 The Tecnis Symfony lens also has a versions that can correct astigmatism as well, called the Tecnis Symfony Toric lens.